ZipCPU/wb2axip/README.md

 - [AXI2AXILITE](rtl/axi2axilite.v) converts incoming AXI4 (full) requests
   for an AXI-lite slave.
 This conversion is fully pipelined, and capable of sending back to back AXI-lite requests on both channels.

   *This core has been formally verified.*

+- [AXILITE2AXI](rtl/axilite2axi.v) should be one of those obvious cores.
+  Sadly, Xilinx's version restricts the AXI-lite bus to a single transaction at a time, and that transaction can only be a read or a write transaction--never a transaction on both channels.
+This core allows an aggressive AXI-lite master to have full access to the AXI bugs, and able to achieve full bus throughput--assuming the downstream cores can handle that.

+  *This core has been formally verified.*